collective/babble.client/README.txt

 Add this portlet.
 If you have more than one person currently using the site, you should see them appear in this portlet.

+Note: When you are running your portal_javascripts registry in debug mode (or running './bin/instance fg' in Plone4), then the "Who's Online?" portlet will show *all* the registered users, and not just the online ones, to make debugging easier.

 Now simply click on the user in the portlet, and a chatbox will appear in the bottom right of the page.

 Now start babbling!

     -----------------                     -----------------
     |               |  XML-RPC with JSON  |               |